Close

 Accomodation and food

 You can either bring your own sheets or a sleeping bag.
-There are beds and pillows but no sheets or pillow covers.
+There are beds and pillows, sheets and pillow covers but it will be convenient that the volunteers bring their own.

 Location and leisure